-Course Numbers Notes
+NTU Curriculum Numbers Notes Course Level

-1000-1999 Courses for Freshmen
+1000-1999 Courses for Freshmen Lower Division

 2000-2999 Courses for Sophomores

-3000-3999 Courses for Juniors
+3000-3999 Courses for Juniors Upper Division

 4000-4996 Courses for Seniors

-5000-5999 Upper division courses
+5000-6999 Upper division courses

-7000-7999 Courses for Master's students
+7000-7999 Courses for Master's students Graduate Level

 First and second year courses are generally considered lower division with some exceptions, depending on course content.
-Third and four year courses are more advanced and considered equivalent to upper division courses with some exceptions, depending on course content.
+Third- and fourth year courses are more advanced and considered equivalent to upper division courses with some exceptions, depending on course content.

 Undergraduate students are expected to take undergraduate courses while abroad.
-Students who wish to take a graduate course may do so if approved by their home campus academic advisor, registrar's office, and if in accordance with home campus course enrollment policy.
+Students who wish to take a graduate course may do so only in the second semester of their study at NTU, and if approved by their home campus academic advisor, registrar's office, and in accordance with home campus course enrollment policy.
 Students are expected to meet course prerequisites and adhere to the same standard of work as required from other students in the graduate course.
-Students may not exceed one graduate course per semester, where permitted.
+Students may not exceed one graduate course.
 Students who take a graduate level course are still expected to meet the enrollment minimum unit requirement of 15 units per semester and meet all course requirements as with any other course taken.
-Courses which are offered at the study center as a graduate level course only will be reported as a graduate course to the student's home CSU campus.
+Courses, which are offered at the study center as a graduate level course only will be reported as a graduate course to the student's home CSU campus.
 Courses that are offered as either an undergraduate or graduate level course will be considered and reported as an undergraduate course in which no petition is necessary.
 Undergraduate students should exercise caution in taking graduate courses due to course difficulty and the higher standard of work expected from course registrants.